Dorothea Beale: Career

 As early as 1864, Beale's success as a headmistress was acknowledged.
 In 1865 she gave evidence before the endowed schools inquiry commission, the seven other lady witnesses including Buss and Miss Emily Davies.
 The evidence, published in 1868, gave an immense impetus to the education of girls in England.
 In 1869, Beale published, with a preface by herself, the commissioners' Reports on the Education of Girls.
 With Extracts from the Evidence.
 It is a remarkable exposure of the low average standard of the teaching in girls' secondary schools before 1870.

 Dorothea Beale saw that the absence of all means of training teachers was a main obstacle to improvement.
 An endeavour to meet the need was made by a friend at Cheltenham in 1876.
 Next year, on her friend's death, Beale carried on the work.
-Progress was rapid: the country's first residential training college, called St Hilda's College, was built there and opened in 1885.
+Progress was rapid: the country's first residential training college, called St Hilda's College, was built in Cheltenham and opened in 1885.

 However, to give teachers in training the benefit of a year at Oxford, Beale purchased in 1892 for £5,000, Cowley House, Oxford, which was opened as St Hilda's Hall of Residence for Women in 1893, and was in 1901 joined with the Cheltenham training college as St Hilda's Incorporated College.
 The students at St Hilda's Hall, Oxford, were mainly, but not exclusively old Cheltonians.
 A kindergarten class was also started by Beale at Cheltenham in 1876, and a department for the training of kindergarten teachers soon followed, becoming an integral part of the college work.

 In 1880, mainly with a view to supplying a link between past and present pupils, Beale founded The Cheltenham Ladies' College Magazine, and remained its editor until her death.
 With the same aim, she established in 1884 'The Guild of the Ladies' Cheltenham College,' which by 1912 numbered 2,500 members.
 On 26 October 1889, the Guild started in Bethnal Green the Cheltenham Settlement, which continues as St Hilda's East Community Centre, a house built by past and present pupils and opened on 26 April 1898.
 As an earnest churchwoman of high church principles guided through life by deep religious feeling, Beale instituted at Cheltenham in 1884 Quiet Days – devotional meetings for teachers – generally at the end of the summer term, when addresses were given by distinguished churchmen.

 Outside her college work Beale associated herself with nearly every effort for educational progress, and with local philanthropic institutions.
 She was president of the Headmistresses' Association from 1895 to 1897, and was a member of numerous educational societies.
 In 1894 she gave evidence before the Royal Commission on Secondary Education, of which James Bryce was chairman.
 In collaboration with Soulsby and Dove, she embodied her matured views on girls' education in Work and Play in Girls' Schools (1898).

 Beale identified herself with the movement for women's suffrage, being a vice-president of the Kensington Society.